-Being a good steward of the earth and its resources is deeply important.
+Being a good steward of the earth is deeply important.
 Across the United States and Europe, more and more families are making sure to recycle what they can – cardboard, bottles, paper, and more.
 That is very exciting and we can do even more.
 The push to recycle household items has let to lots of new, clever recycling solutions.
 Here are seven surprising household items you and recycle!

-3. Electronics.
 Electronics get outdated faster than you can blink, but the good news is you can recycle most of your old items.
 Most Best Buy stores will take old electronics regardless of where you bought them.
 In addition, you can recycle batteries, CD’s and DVD’s.
-You can get the full list at Best Buy’s recycling site.
+Learn more about free electronic recycling near you.

 What unusual recyclable item do you know about that isn’t on this list?
 Let us know in the comments!